tjliebel/website/data/blog/deploying-bosh-to-gcp.md

-# Deploying a BOSH to Google Cloud Platorm using Genesis and Terraform
+# Deploying a BOSH to Google Cloud Platform using Genesis and Terraform

 Do you have a Google Cloud Platform account?
 Do you wish things were more automated and just easier to manage?
 Want to do that using BOSH, but wish there was a simple way to deploy BOSH?
 Me too.
 So, let's do that.